nomicos/bulls-and-cows/README.md

 and some other technologies and concepts to me (and maybe somebody else, as the project is open source and the repository is public).
-You are free to use any part of the project under [the MIT license] (LICENSE.md).
+You are free to use any part of the project under [the MIT license](LICENSE.md).

 As for the game, you can read more about it on Wikipedia: https://en.wikipedia.org/wiki/Bulls_and_Cows